hybridly/hybridly/docs/guide/architecture.md

 When the `architecture.preset` option is set to `modules`, directories in `resources/domains` will be considered as modules.

-Pages and layouts will be loaded from the `pages` and `layouts` subdirectories, while TypeScript files will be auto-imported from `utils` and `composables`.
+Views and layouts will be loaded from the `views` and `layouts` subdirectories, while TypeScript files will be auto-imported from `utils` and `composables`.

 ```
 resources/